Development Setup

 We use a Makefile to remember and automate some common shared tasks in the PUDL repository, including creating and updating the pudl-dev conda environment.
 If you are on a Unix-based platform (Linux or MacOS) the make command should already be installed.
 You’ll typically want to use the predefined make commands rather than running the individual commands they wrap.
 If you’d like to learn more about how Makefiles work, check out this excellent Makefile tutorial

-To create the pudl-dev environment and install the local PUDL package using make, run:
+To create the pudl-dev environment, install the local PUDL package, and activate the newly created environment, run:

 $ make install-pudl